 Who I am

 I’m an 80-something writer who migrated from a 15-year university career to a 40-year career in fiction—over seven million best-selling, award-winning books sold in four mystery series, plus biographical and YA novels, memoir and nonfiction.
-I love learning and have pursued a lifelong study of astrology and other mystical traditions while I explore the new technologies that enhance research, writing, and publishing in our digital era.
+I love learning about everything under the sun and am especially excited about exploring the new digital technologies.
 My husband Bill and I live on a 30-acre scrap of Texas Hill Country, with dogs, cats, and an ever-changing community of farm and wild creatures.

-Here at Substack, I usually send four Monday articles a month, as well as short fiction and nonfiction on Wednesday (in serial format).
-Paid subscribers are invited to join the conversations, which sometimes is quite lively.
+In 2025-26, I’ll be sending two regular posts each month, as well as weekly episodes of a China Bayles mystery.
+Subscribers are invited to join the conversations, which is sometimes is quite lively.
 (It’s okay if you have a lot to say.
 I’m here to listen.)

 What I Write